ERPNEXT-PAKISTAN/Microsoft-Power-Bi/Connect ERPNext with Power Bi.md

 ```sql
 sudo mysql -u root -p
 ```
-- To See List of User & Database Name:
+-To See List of User & Database Name:
 ```
 select user, host from mysql.user;
 ```